exceptionless/Website/content/docs/clients/dotnet/console-apps-example.md

 }
 ```

 In this example, we are leveraging the default Exceptionless client configuration which is nice because for then don't have to instantiate the client.
 This is done automatically with this line: `ExceptionlessClient.Default.Startup("Your API Key");`.
 With this, we can simply send the error to Exceptionless in our catch block.
-Normally, if you were going to use this method of sending events, you would set up your Exceptionless default client on app startup.
-In our case, that would mean defining it in the `Main` method.

 ---